loveEng2030/loveEng2030/README.md

-# Hi 👋, I'm Amr Ibn Fathy El-Laithy
+# Hi 👋, I'm Amr Ebn Fathy El-Lithy

 🎓 I'm a 2nd-year Information Systems Student at Assiut National University
 💻 I have academic experience in **C++** and **C#**